Chapters | Links |

 95 #155

-By this time, the leeches didn’t seem to bother us that much.
-We learned that in Pemako it was just a way of life.
+By this time, the leeches don't seem to bother us that much.
+We've learned that in Pemako it is just a way of life.

 95 #156

-It was difficult for us to say goodbye to Kaba Tulku – our “Jolly Lama”.
-He was such a presence and living example of clear thought.
+It is difficult for us to say goodbye to Kaba Tulku – our “Jolly Lama”.
+He is such a presence and living example of clear thought.
 It’s doubtful we could have ever located the magic mountain - Kundu Dorsempotrang - without his knowledge and intuition.

 95 #157

-Visiting with the local villagers as we were leaving the Rinchenpung Monestary was fun.
+Visiting with the local villagers as we are leaving the Rinchenpung Monestary was fun.
 Their homes are perpetually filled with smoke.

 95 #158